thanghoang/S3ORAM/README.md

 # S3ORAM
 Basic implementation of S3ORAM.
+The full paper is available at https://eprint.iacr.org/2017/819.pdf.
 This project is built on CodeLite IDE (link: http://codelite.org).
 It is recommended to install CodeLite to load the full S3ORAM workspace.

 # Required Libraries